 |My oldest car model is this Lancia Beta, that I bought in 1987.
 I don't recall the reasons for buying it, but back then that did not matter much!
 For its time it was a highly detailed model (more than 100 parts), and its clear body parts made it something special ('Crystal' is the trade term for virgin clear styrene).
 The model is pretty rare now, and I spotted one on Ebay late 2014 that sold for 250$ - I'm not so sure it is worth that much!|

-Three versions of this Esci model existed: first the 'Lancia Beta Alitalia' rallye car was issued, followed by the 'Lancia Beta Monte-Carlo Gr 5' in a red-white scheme with a modified nose and tail, as raced during the 1980 season.
-The 'Crystal Lancia Beta Martini' with a clear 'Crystal' body followed in (probably) 1983, representing the car raced in 1981.
+Three versions of this Esci model exist: first the 'Lancia Beta Alitalia' rallye car version was issued, followed by the 'Lancia Beta Monte-Carlo Gr 5' version in a red-white scheme with a modified nose and tail, as raced during the 1980 season.
+The 'Crystal Lancia Beta Martini' version with a clear body followed in (probably) 1983, representing the car raced in 1981.
 All three are marked as 'Up to stock exhaustion' in the 1985 catalog, and are absent in the 1986 catalog.
 An overview of all liveries can be found on the fantastic Racing Sports Cars site.

 |Esci 3014 (?-1985)||Esci 3017 (1981-1985)||Esci 3044 (~1983-1985)|